microsoft/sqltoolsservice/docs/guide/using_the_jsonrpc_api.md

-# Using the JSON-RPC API
+# Using the SQL Tools JSON-RPC API

 > NOTE: The [API Reference](../api/index.md) is the best starting point for working directly with
 > the .NET API.